JLJinhanLiu/Multimedia-Project-2/README.md

 This is a GitHub repo for a individual class project for CMPT 365 at SFU.
 The goal of the Project is to design a GUI program to use DCT on .bmp images, output the quantized result and the final image.

+### Audio
+The program can read .wav files and compress the audio with channel coupling and linear prediction, with additional Huffman encoding before outputting as a binary file.

 ### Image
-The program can read .bmp images and apply DCT, then output the compressed image.
+The program can read .bmp images and apply DCT, then output the compressed image as well as the quantized data.

 ## Prerequisites
 Configure IntelliJ for a standard JavaFX project using JavaFX 16.